Melling Hellcat

 The Melling Hellcat is a concept sports car designed by Al Melling to be the fastest street legal car in the world.
 It was introduced in February 2007 and was scheduled to come out in 2012.
-The car is powered by a 6.0 litre quad-turbo V10 Engine giving it 1217 hp, higher than that of the fastest street-legal car at the time, the Bugatti Veyron Super Sport.
+The car is powered by a 6.0 litre quad-turbo V10 engine giving it 1217 hp, higher than that of the fastest street-legal car at the time, the Bugatti Veyron Super Sport.

 The prototype of this car was produced in 2006.
-As of July 2019, the car is still not in production, presumed cancelled.
+As of July 2019, the car is still not in production, and is presumed cancelled.